|

 public double argument = 0.0;

-10. Modify your mutators (setReal, setImaginary, setMagnitude, and setArgument) so that they also assign the appropriate values to the new fields.
+setReal, setImaginary, setMagnitude, and setArgument) so that they also assign the appropriate values to the new fields.
 Do not invoke the accessors (getReal, getImaginary, getMagnitude, and getArgument).
-Hint: consider reusing some of the code in getMagnitude and getArgument.
+Hint: consider reusing some of the code in getMagnitude and getArgument.getMagnitude and getArgument methods so that they return the values of the appropriate fields. getMagnitude and getArgument methods so that they return the values of the appropriate fields have on the behavior of the program?
+Describe the tests that you performed to verify that the program behaves as expected. main method:

 Complex part3 = new Complex();